Anjan-AI/TSAI-EVA5/S12/README.md

-Use the ipynb notebook to run on colab will help in downloading images.
+Use the downloadImages notebook to run on colab, to download images.